-Robinson the engine behind the Texas offense
+Robinson the engine behind the offense for No. 21 Texas

 “We challenged him early on to physically and mentally prepare himself for those kind of games,” like TCU, Sarkisian said.

 Robinson’s numbers would be bigger if he’d played more in romps over Rice and Texas Tech.
-And he’s too nice to criticize his light work load under Herman last season.
+And he’s too nice to criticize his light workload under Herman last season.

 “At that time, it was still a slow process for me.
-They just wanted take caution with how they used me,” Robinson said.
+They just wanted to take caution with how they used me,” Robinson said.

 But those who saw how the season ended had a sense of what could be coming in 2021.
-Robinson was named first time AP preseason All-American despite his previously limited college resume.
+Robinson was named a preseason All-American despite his previously limited college resume.

 And he was quick to cash in when players were allowed to earn money off their name, image and likeness.
 One of his early deals was with a Texas barbecue restaurant that has locations in Houston and San Antonio.